TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/ExtensionArchitecture/ConfigurationFiles/Index.rst

 * a TYPO3 Backend or CLI request is happening
 * or the TYPO3 Frontend is called and a valid backend user is authenticated

-This file usually gets included later within the request and after TCA information is loaded, and a backend user is authenticated as well.
+This file usually gets included later within the request and after `TCA`:pn: information is loaded, and a backend user is authenticated as well.

 .. hint::

-   In many cases, the file :file:`ext_tables.php` is no longer needed, since `TCA` definitions must be placed in :file:`Configuration/TCA/\*.php` files.
+   In many cases, the file :file:`ext_tables.php` is no longer needed, since `TCA`:pn: definitions must be placed in :file:`Configuration/TCA/\*.php` files.

 Should Not Be Used For
 ----------------------

-* TCA configurations for new tables.
+* `TCA`:pn: configurations for new tables.
 They should go in :file:`Configuration/TCA/tablename.php`
-* TCA overrides of existing tables.
+* `TCA`:pn: overrides of existing tables.
 They should go in :file:`Configuration/TCA/Overrides/tablename.php`
 * calling :php:`\TYPO3\CMS\Core\Utility\ExtensionManagementUtility::addToInsertRecords()`
   as this might break the frontend.
 They should go in :file:`Configuration/TCA/Overrides/tablename.php`
 * calling :php:`\TYPO3\CMS\Core\Utility\ExtensionManagementUtility::addStaticFile()`
   as this might break the frontend.
 They should go in :file:`Configuration/TCA/Overrides/sys_template.php`

-For a descriptions of the changes for TCA (compared to older TYPO3 versions), please see the blogpost `"Cleaning the hood: TCA" by Andreas Fernandez <https://scripting-base.de/blog/cleaning-the-hood-tca.html>`__.
+For a descriptions of the changes for `TCA`:pn: (compared to older TYPO3 versions), please see the blogpost `"Cleaning the hood: TCA" by Andreas Fernandez <https://scripting-base.de/blog/cleaning-the-hood-tca.html>`__.

 More information can be found in the blogpost `Good practices in extensions